neri/wami/README.md

+# WAMI

-A WebAssembly Runtime written in Rust
+A WebAssembly Interpreter written in Rust

 ## features

 - Support for `no_std`
 - A subset of WebAssembly MVP
-  - Most of the integer instructions among the WebAssembly MVPs are supported.

 ## requirements